-Stunts, cats and crime: Sliwa's colorful run for NYC mayor
+Stunts, Cats and Crime: Sliwa's Colorful Run for NYC Mayor

 shares

-Wearing his signature red beret, Curtis Sliwa is on television, stroking one of his 16 rescue cats in a campaign ad.
-He's in the subway
+Wearing his signature red beret, Curtis Sliwa is stroking one of his 16 rescue cats in a campaign ad.
+He's in the subway with his Guardian Angels

 RELATED ARTICLES